isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-flea-larvae-live/index.md

 **3. Carpeting** Flea larvae (including over 50% of fleas) will burrow into the carpet fibers. - The carpet fibers will protect the bugs from the direct sunlight or desiccating air flow that may kill them.
 Carpets that are made to accumulate some dirt at their base will build up food for the flea larvae.
 The location has moderate ambient temperature and relative humidity - great for fleas.

-Further, the carpet offers a canopy to protect the bugs and their larvae from being [exterminated by insecticides](https://pestpolicy.com/best-flea-spray-for-house-carpets/) or also mechanical damage such as vacuuming.
+Further, the carpet offers a canopy to protect the bugs and their larvae from being [exterminated by insecticides](https://pestpolicy.com/best-flea-spray-for-house-carpets/)or also mechanical damage such as vacuuming.
 The carpets will also hold some organic debris - keeping the larvae food safe and hidden.
 Also, the bugs tend to coil themselves when they notice disturbances. **4.

 Other Rooms** Further, you may find the immature flea larvae around the carpeted rooms, living rooms, and bedrooms - especially areas that your pets rest.
 As they move around the rooms, they'll drop many eggs as they jump to the ground or off the furniture.
 Check the pet furniture and bedding - or near the human's bed.